obengwilliam/awesome-me/clean-coder/chaper2.md

 - If you not going to change some bahaviour, if you were reasonably confident in your estimates and if you dont have a new plan then **trying** is simply dishonest.
 -  Think about the team as whole when dealing with passive aggressions.
 -  Sometimes the only way to get the right yes is to be unfraid to say no
+-  Professional become heroes not because they try to be but when they get a job done well, on time and on a budget.
+-  Acking unprofessionally will always reap unprofessional results
+-  Saying yes to dropping your professional discipline is never the way to go